-Email is another minefield or goldmine, depending on whose emails are being used in the case.
-If one party has legal access to the other party's email account, the transmissions sent by the address owner will be evidence admissible in Court.
+Email is another minefield, or goldmine, depending on whose emails are being used in the case.
+If one party has legal access to the other party's email account, the transmissions sent by the address owner will be evidence admissible in court.
 There are objections to emails received by the owner (hearsay and authentication), however they can be managed by subpoenas to the internet service providers for their records to demonstrate who owns the accounts from which the emails were sent.
-The information contained in the email is a constant source of information in a case: helpful or harmful to your client.
-He or she can best protect himself by not using a home computer for any confidential transmissions, or ones about which he/she may be vulnerable.
-Likewise, work computer records are susceptible to subpoena for those transmissions that are sent / received that are not work related.
+The information contained in the email is a constant source of information in a case, and can be helpful or harmful to your client.
+He or she can best protect himself by not using a home computer for any confidential transmissions, or ones to which he or she may be vulnerable.
+Likewise, work computer records are susceptible to subpoena for those transmissions that are not work related.

-To prepare a subpoena for a specific email account, you need to have the accounts holder's personal details.
+To prepare a subpoena for a specific email account, you need to have the account holder's personal details.
 If you do not have them, you can sometimes look through fee-based online email tracing services.
-You can issue a subpoena directly to the email account's service provider who will be obligated to provide all required information about the account.
-Be prepared to have a Court review the responses to email requests for relevancy.
+You can issue a subpoena directly to the email account's service provider, who will be obligated to provide all required information about the account.
+Be prepared to have a court review for relevancy these responses to email requests.

-The laws regarding email are a quagmire, and can be a sink hole if you violate federal or state laws or privacy expectations.
-Initial question: does your spouse have a password, if does the other spouse know it?
+The laws regarding email are a quagmire, and can be a sinkhole if you violate federal or state laws or privacy expectations.
+Initial question: does your spouse have a password? if so, does the other spouse know it?
 If an account is password protected, the use of key loggers and spyware is illegal without subpoena.
-And attorneys who know about illegal interception of electronic spying are also at risk (both for malpractice and personally).
+And attorneys who know about illegal interception of electronic spying are also at risk (both personally and for malpractice).
 These cases are rarely prosecuted, but you do not want to expose you or your client to liability.
-That being said, it is very common for a spouse to find it irresistible to keep tabs on who has become the enemy's email communications: again an often ripe and fruitful opportunity to see the private thoughts, ideas and indiscretions.
+That being said, it is very common for a spouse to find it irresistible to keep tabs on the email communications of someone who has become the enemy.
+Again, this can often be a ripe and fruitful opportunity to reveal private thoughts, ideas and indiscretions.
 Remember Petraeus.
 If there is any doubt, have your client open a new account with new passwords, and keep the account and stored emails in a computer not used by the other spouse.
-Do not share the new account information with the other spouse and keep your secrets to yourself!
+Do not share the new account information with the other spouse, and keep your secrets to yourself!

-Lastly, remember, there are cookies on your computer which show each email whether you deleted it or not.
-Also the servers will have all erased and deleted emails, so know there is no hiding despite what you may think.
-You can never be certain of what is stored or archived, so if you do not want to see it in Court, do not write it.
+Lastly, remember, there are "cookies" on your computer which show each email whether you've deleted it or not.
+Also, the servers will have preserved all erased and deleted emails.
+So, despite what you may think, know that there is no hiding.
+You can never be certain of what is stored or archived, so if you do not want to see it in court, do not write it.

 How do you know if your computer is safe?
-How can you tell if your spouse has somehow triggered a program so he or she can copy every communication, websearch, look at your dating service transmissions and the like?
+How can you tell if your spouse has somehow triggered a program so he or she can copy every communication, web search, dating-service transmission, etc.?
 You can't.
-The programs are so sophisticated, spyware so good, the devices to get into your information so subterranean, that not even experienced techies can find it.
-If you want to be sure: don't use your computer for any purpose you do not want to haunt you later.
+Some programs are so sophisticated, spyware so good, the devices to get into your information so subterranean, that not even experienced techies can detect them.
+If you want to be sure, don't use your computer for any purpose you do not want to haunt you later.